kekePower/build.leia/README.md

 To get the latest, stable version, please use the **v1.x** branch.

 **git clone -b v1.x https://github.com/kekePower/build.leia**

+## Options

+### Fresh start

+The script will first check to see if you have the Kodi Leia source in the directory specified in **etc/build.leia.conf**.
+If it's not there, it will ask you if you want it to clone the source from Github.

+It will then ask you if you also want to compile the binary-addons later.

 ### Command line options